j-freddy/j-freddy.github.io/_posts/2023-05-22-enhancing-greyscale-images-through-histogram-equalisation.md

 Pretty neat, right?

-The above program uses a technique called **histogram equalisation**.
-The fundamental motivation or goal behind histogram equalisation is to increase contrast of greyscale images.
-Image enhancing has many use cases, such as increasing the quality of a retro photograph for forensic analysis (or just to make it look nicer!) and preprocessing medical scans before feeding them to train a convolutional neural network.
+The program above uses a technique called **histogram equalisation**.
+The fundamental motivation behind histogram equalisation is to increase contrast of images.
+Image enhancing has many use cases, such as increasing quality of a retro photograph for forensic analysis (or just to make it look nicer!) and preprocessing medical scans before feeding them to train a convolutional neural network.

 <div class="callout callout-warning">
   <b>Disclaimer:</b> In this article, we only consider greyscale images.
   <br /><br />

-  Histogram equalisation is mainly used for greyscale images, but it is also possible to use them on colour images.
+  Histogram equalisation is mainly used for greyscale images, but it is also possible to apply this on colour images.
 We explore this in another post (coming soon!).
   <!-- TODO Link -->
 </div>